nicholaswmin/slotMachine/README.md

 Unfortunately it seems I've fixed the code style out of shame about a decade ago.

-The original implementation was doing some funny weird shit with globals, trying to emulate an array-like list or something, because I didn't really know know how to work with Arrays.
+That's a damn shame because the original implementation was doing some really bizarre shit with globals, trying to emulate an array-like list or something, because I didn't really know know how to work with Arrays.

-Just to make things worse for the next person who decides to fork this, I've changed the license - this is my only public project with a paid license.
+Just to make things even worse for the next person who decides to fork this piece of crap - I've changed the license - this is now a closed-source, $ 1000-a-pop piece of software.

-You have to pay me $1000 dollars to use this in any project.
+Not open source.

 Enjoy - this is my magnum opus.